About the Accounting Degree

 - Students also choose to complete dual majors or dual degrees with international studies or math.

 Cal U business graduates are well prepared for many different types of career opportunities.
-Recent Cal U business graduates also have been accepted into graduate business programs at such distinguished institutions as the University of Pittsburgh, West Virginia University and the College of William and Mary, and into graduate economics programs at Youngstown State and Florida State.
+In addition, recent Cal U business graduates have been accepted into graduate business programs at such distinguished institutions as the University of Pittsburgh, West Virginia University and the College of William and Mary, and into graduate economics programs at Youngstown State and Florida State.